A unified approach to structural limits, and limits of graphs with bounded tree-depth: Convergence, Old and New

 Now we demonstrate the expressive power of $X$-convergence by relating it to the main types of convergence of graphs studied previously: \begin{enumerate} \item the notion of {\em dense graph limit} \cite{Borgs2005,Lov'asz2006}; \item the notion of {\em bounded degree graph limit} \cite{Benjamini2001,Aldous2006}; \item the notion of {\em elementary limit} derived from two important results in first-order logic, namely G\"odel's completeness theorem and the compactness theorem. \end{enumerate}

-These standard notions of graph limits, which have inspired this work, correspond to special fragments of ${\rm FO}(\sig)$, where $\gamma$ is the signature of graphs.
-In the remaining of this section, we shall only consider undirected graphs, thus we shall omit to precise their signature in the notations as well as the axiom defining the basic elementary class of undirected graphs.
+These standard notions of graph limits, which have inspired this work, correspond to special fragments of ${\rm FO}(\gamma)$, where $\gamma$ is the signature of graphs.
+In the remainder of this section, we shall only consider undirected graphs, thus we shall omit making mention of their signature in the notations as well as the axioms defining the basic elementary class of undirected graphs.